Sugar Beach main beach

 We found it so hard to tear ourselves away that on our last evening; we decided to have dinner on the patio and settle in for the night.
 The four poster beds had gauzy mosquito netting that gave the rooms a dreamy feeling.
 White-on-white, with dark wooden colonial touches, added to the breezy vibe of the villa.

-Every window faced the ocean, where we watched the chartered catamarans and privately owned yachts slowly drift in and out of the harbor.
-An unvarnished portrait of the ever-changing seascape being painted before our eyes.
+Every window faced the ocean, where we watched the chartered catamarans and privately owned yachts slowly drift in and out of the harbor—an unvarnished portrait of the ever-changing seascape being painted before our eyes.

 Click Here: Get my FREE Top 5 Caribbean Beach Bars List